peteroupc/peteroupc.github.io/bernoulli.md

 (Nacu and Peres 2005, proposition 14(iii))<sup>[**(5)**](#Note5)</sup>.
 This algorithm takes two input coins that simulate _&lambda;_ or _&mu;_, respectively, and a parameter _&#x03F5;_, which must be greater than 0 and chosen such that _&lambda;_ + _&mu;_ < 1 &minus; _&#x03F5;_.

-1. Create a _&nu;_ input coin that does the following: "With probability 1/2, flip the _&lambda;_ input coin and return the result.
+1. Create a _&nu;_ input coin that does the following: "Generate an unbiased random bit.
+If that bit is 1 (which happens with probability 1/2), flip the _&lambda;_ input coin and return the result.
 Otherwise, flip the _&mu;_ input coin and return the result."
 2. Call the **2014 algorithm**, the **2016 algorithm**, or the **2019 algorithm**, described later, using the _&nu;_ input coin, _x_/_y_ = 2/1, _i_ = 1 (for the 2019 algorithm), and _&#x03F5;_ = _&#x03F5;_, and return the result.

 <a id=lambda___minus___mu></a>